-It’s been a glorious weekend across most of the UK, and temperatures in London are due to hit the 30s today – far from ideal conditions for spending your day in the office.
+It’s been a glorious week across most of the UK, and temperatures in London are due to hit the 30s today – far from ideal conditions for spending your day in the office.

 And if you work from home, the temptation to down tools can be even greater.